ilnicki/brick-game/README.md

 ## core

-Common engine components needed for all modules in app.
+Common engine components needed for all modules in an app.

 ## container